 Imagine driving along as usual when suddenly, you hear a loud popping noise.
 You continue on your way, but notice consistent thumping and bumping while driving, as if you are running over numerous little speed bumps.
 After pulling over, you realize that that loud pop was actually your tire blowing out after driving over a sharp object.

 Changing a tire is quite simple, and replacing it with the spare can be quick and easy if you have the necessary equipment.
 Most car manufacturers provide a jack in the bottom of your trunk, but you should always check to make sure you have one before getting on the road.
 Prior to lifting the car, loosen the bolts on the flat so the wheel doesn’t spin when unscrewing the wheel, and simply replace it with the spare tire.
-Here is a step-by-step guide to help you replace a flat tire efficiently so you can get back on the road.

 How to Check Your Oil